E-commerce & Logistics

 Imker.pl

-Imker supports creator and self-publishing sales, combining physical and digital products in one process.
-We designed an OMS that connects orders, warehouse operations, shipping and digital access at high operational scale.
+Since 2023, we have been developing an OMS for Imker that supports creator and self-publishing sales, combining physical and digital products in one process.
+The system connects orders, warehouse flows, packages, invoicing, settlements, and integrations with sales channels and logistics operators at high operational scale.

 Challenge